nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 ]]></manifestAdditions></android>
 {% endhighlight %}

-## Register a URL scheme
+## Register a URI scheme

 {% ingredient universal-links-requirement %}{% endingredient %}

-Branch opens your app by using its URL scheme (`yourapp://`), which should be unique to your app.
+Branch opens your app by using its URI scheme (`yourapp://`), which should be unique to your app.

 1. On the [Link Settings](https://dashboard.branch.io/#/settings/link) page of the Branch dashboard, ensure that **I have an iOS App** and/or **I have an Android App** is checked and **iOS URI Scheme** and/or **Android URI Scheme** is filled.
 1. In your project's `*-app.xml` file, insert the platform-specific snippet(s) below.
-Change `yourApp` to the URL scheme you've selected.
+Change `yourApp` to the URI scheme you've selected.

 ### iOS Projects